-This MD&A, dated as of December 14, 2016, should be read in conjunction with the cautionary statement regarding forward-looking statements below and the Company's consolidated financial statements for the year ended September 30, 2016 (the "Consolidated Financial Statements").
-The results reported herein have been prepared in accordance with International Financial Reporting Standards ("IFRS") and are presented in Canadian dollars.
-All quarterly information disclosed in the MD&A is based on unaudited figures.
+This MD&A, dated December 19, 2017, should be read in conjunction with the cautionary statement regarding forward-looking statements below and the Company's Consolidated Financial Statements for the year ended September 30, 2017.
+The results reported herein have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are presented in Canadian dollars.
+All quarterly information disclosed in the MD&A is unaudited.

-Additional information relating to the Company has been filed on SEDAR at www.sedar.com.
+Additional information relating to the Company is filed on SEDAR at www.sedar.com.